OpenNebula/marketplace-docs/source/service/aws-greengrass.rst

 Device certificates are stored on running instance in ``/greengrass/device/`` directory.

-There is no dedicated service/daemon running on the instance with device role.
+There is no dedicated service/daemon running on the instance with a device role.
 The appliance only provides the preinstalled SDK(s) and runtimes, and configures the instance with provided device certificates.
-The deployment and run of the code on device is up to the user.
+The deployment and run of the code on a device are up to the user.
 Check out the `device documentation <https://docs.aws.amazon.com/greengrass/latest/developerguide/module4.html>`_.

 Deploy Core and automatically IoT device(s)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Behaves as manual deployment of the precreated Core device, but also creates one or more IoT devices over AWS API and stores their certificates in ``/greengrass/device/`` directory.
+Behaves as the manual deployment of the precreated Core device, but also creates one or more IoT devices over AWS API and stores their certificates in ``/greengrass/device/`` directory.

 Relevant contextualization parameters: